rytder/DesignPatternsGOF/README.md

 -  MEDIATOR	        `Defines simplified communication between classes` :hourglass_flowing_sand:
 -  MEMENTO	        `Capture and restore an object's internal state` :hourglass_flowing_sand:
 -  OBSERVER	        `A way of notifying change to a number of classes` :heavy_check_mark:
--  STATE	          `Alter an object's behavior when its state changes` :hourglass_flowing_sand:
+-  STATE	          `Alter an object's behavior when its state changes` :heavy_check_mark:
 -  STRATEGY	        `Encapsulates an algorithm inside a class` :heavy_check_mark:
 -  TEMPLATE         `Method	Defer the exact steps of an algorithm to a subclass` :heavy_check_mark:
 -  VISITOR	        `Defines a new operation to a class without change` :hourglass_flowing_sand: